ankoh/vmlcm/README.md

 # vmlcm

 The **VMware (Fusion) Linked Clones Manager** is a small command line tool written in Go that speeds up the management of linked clones.
-It is inspired by tools like docker-compose that allow you to express the "state" of the software through a single configuration file.
+It is inspired by tools like docker-compose that allow you to describe your environment through a single configuration file.

 ## Installation